ampproject/worker-dom/web_compat_table.md

 | Window.window                                       | ✖️     |                                                  |
 | Worker                                              | N/A    | Doesn't apply since this is on the Worker thread |

-[^footnote]: querySelector(All) currently supports simple selectors i.e. ID selectors, Class selectors, Element selectors and Attribute selectors.
+<a name="myfootnote1">[1]</a>: querySelector(All) currently supports simple selectors i.e. ID selectors, Class selectors, Element selectors and Attribute selectors.